OSGeo/gdal/doc/source/development/rfc/rfc103_schema_open_option.rst

 - If the schema is not a valid JSON document, a critical error will be raised.

-- If the schema is a valid JSON document but does not contain the expected fields or it is a no-op (does not contain any actionable instruction), a warning will be raised and the schema will be ignored.
+- If the schema is a valid JSON document but does not validates against the JSON schema, a critical error will be raised.

-- Additional JSON properties will be ignored while parsing the schema.

-- If the schema contains a field that is not present in the dataset, a warning will be raised and the field will be ignored.
+- If the schema contains a field that is not present in the dataset, a critical error will be raised.